-The Governor Cuomo has ordered a 90-day mortgage relief period for borrowers impacted by the COVID-19 crisis.
+The Governor ordered a 90-day mortgage relief period for borrowers impacted by the COVID-19 crisis.
 Eviction proceedings and pending eviction orders are suspended for renters, but rental payments have not been waived.
 There is no moratorium on a tenant’s obligation to pay rent or an owner’s obligation to provide essential services.

 Managing Properties in the Age of Coronavirus